szandavi/HCC-Recurrence/README.md

 practice as it can guide developing personalised preventative strategies to reduce the risk of HCC recurrence.

 # Code:
-The code is implemented in MATLAB R2020b, and the saved result can be found in the shared [link](https://drive.google.com/file/d/1dhKK-0V2vRhIaFg137MwqsDUFUMlJcK9/view?usp=sharing).
+The code is implemented in MATLAB R2020b, and the saved results can be found in the shared [link](https://drive.google.com/file/d/1dhKK-0V2vRhIaFg137MwqsDUFUMlJcK9/view?usp=sharing).

 # Reference: